-A. Earnings Announcement Returns of Holdings
+A. Earnings announcement returns of holdings

 We start by summarizing the average performance of mutual fund holdings around earnings announcements.
-For reasons discussed in the Introduction, we are most interested in subsequent earnings announcement performance of stocks that funds trade and do not just continue to hold, but starting with holdings allows us to develop the methodology step by step.
+For reasons discussed in the Introduction we are most interested in subsequent earnings announcement performance of stocks that funds trade, not just continue to hold, but starting with holdings allows us to develop the methodology step by step.

-Column 1 of Table 2 reports the average raw return over the 3-day window around earnings announcement dates.
-Specifically, we take the equal-weighted average earnings announcement return for each fund-report date, annualize it
+The first column of Table 2 reports the average raw return over the three-day window around earnings announcement dates.
+Specifically, we take the equal-weighted average earnings announcement return for each fund-report date, annualize it (multiplying by 4), average these across all fund-report dates within each calendar quarter from 1980Q1 through 2005Q3, and, finally, average the quarterly averages.
+That is, the average raw return of 1.16 is: